I Ching Oracle Result: Transformation from Hexagram 45 with Changing Lines 1, 2, 5 to Hexagram 54

 English Translation:

 "Gathering in a central position.
-No fault.
-If trust is not yet established, enduring stability removes regret."
+No error.
+If trust is not yet established, enduring stability means regret resolves."

 Leadership exists, but trust may not yet be fully secured.
 Authority alone is not enough.